soanvig/mm-jsr/README.md

 Some of the range solutions use multiple divs to draw bars.
 JSR uses canvas, because it's far faster solution, and it doesn't pollute DOM.

 Since the canvas has JS-only side, bars' color can be set only via JS by `grid.color` option.
 It tolerates any [CSS color values](https://developer.mozilla.org/en-US/docs/Web/API/Canvas_API/Tutorial/Applying_styles_and_colors).
+If you want to have grid displayed and text hidden, just set text color to `rgba(0, 0, 0, 0)` (transparent).

 Grid uses `config.labels.formatter` to format text.